+Is it OK to use Company assets such as work time, printers, email, internet, etc., to support a second job?
 First, verify that the recipient is authorized to receive the information.
 Second, confirm their email address or fax number.
 If you are sending the information via email, make sure the email is sent securely by either typing #secure# in the subject line after your subject, or by clicking the Encrypt key button on your email toolbar.
 If you are sending the information via fax, include the fax cover sheet with our Company confidentiality disclosure and call the recipient to verify receipt.

-Is it OK to leave PHI out on my desk or on the printer when I leave for the day or for an extended period?
 No. You should not leave PHI on your desk, the printer, a fax machine or in other unsecured areas for an extended period of time, including when you go home for the evening.
 Instead, PHI should be stored securely and out of sight.